-- Apply a suitable wrench to the spark plug.
+- Loosen and remove the spark plug with a suitable wrench (16 mm, 0.63 in.). - When reinstalling the spark plug, torque it to specification.

-- Loosen and remove the spark plug.
+Spark Plug: .
+13 N·m (1.3 kgf·m, 115 in·lb)

-- When reinstalling the spark plug, torque it to specification.
+- Install the spark plug cap. - Pull up the plug cap lightly to make sure of the installation of the spark plug cap.

-Spark Plug: 13 N·m (1.3 kgf·m, 115 in·lb)
+A. Spark Plug Cap

-- Install the spark plug cap as shown in the figure. - Pull up the plug cap lightly to make sure of the installation of the spark plug cap.
+B. Front

-- A. Spark Plug Cap B. Front - Make sure that the dampers are in place on the frame and are not damaged.
+Make sure that the dampers are in place on the frame and are not damaged.
 If the dampers are not fixed completely, reattach them with an adhesive.
 If the dampers are damaged, replace them with new ones.